Your questions answered

 What is a Congestion Charge?

-The Congestion Charge is enforced by Transport for London and requires any motorist who uses a vehicle on any road within the Congestion Charge zone during its hours of operation to purchase a ‘licence’ (a Congestion Charge).
+The Congestion Charge is operated and enforced by Transport for London and requires any motorist who uses or keeps a chargeable vehicle on any road within the Congestion Charge zone during its hours of operation to purchase a ‘licence’ (a Congestion Charge).

-Failure to pay the Congestion Charge before midnight on the following charging day after the date of travel, where the vehicle is not eligible/registered for an exemption or discount, results in a Penalty Charge being incurred.
+Failure to purchase a licence before midnight on the third day after the date of travel, where the vehicle is not eligible/registered for an exemption or discount, results in a Penalty Charge being incurred.

-Full details of the Congestion Charge scheme can be obtained directly from Transport for London.
+Full details of the Congestion Charge scheme charging days and times, discounts and exemptions can be obtained directly from Transport for London.

 What is a Low Emission Zone Charge?

-The Low Emission Zone is enforced by Transport for London and requires any motorist who uses certain types of vehicles on any road within the Low Emission Zone to purchase a charge.
+The Low Emission Zone (LEZ) is operated and enforced by Transport for London and requires any motorist who uses certain types of vehicles which do not meet specified emission standards on any road within the Low Emission Zone to purchase a ‘licence’ (a LEZ charge).
+The LEZ scheme applies to HGVs, lorries, vans, buses/mini-buses, coaches, motor caravans and specialist heavy diesel vehicles.

-Failure to pay the charge for a relevant vehicle before midnight on the next working day after the date of travel results in a Penalty Charge being incurred.
+Failure to purchase the charge for a relevant vehicle before midnight on the third day after the date of travel results in a penalty charge being incurred.

-The Low Emission Zone applies 24 hours per day, 365 days per year, from midnight to midnight and applies to the whole of Greater London, not just within the Congestion Charge Central zone.
+The LEZ applies 24 hours per day, 365 days per year, from midnight to midnight and applies to most of Greater London, not just within the Congestion Charge Central zone.
+The ULEZ and LEZ operate in the same charging area.

 Full details of the Low Emission Zone Scheme can be obtained directly from Transport for London.